-We live in a world of light and darkness and we cannot always rely upon external light sources to help us see.
-While this might seem to be a monotonously obvious statement, I am baffled by the number of people who never carry or have immediate access to a flashlight.
+We live in a world of light and darkness and we can’t always rely on external light sources to help us see.
+While this might seem like a monotonously obvious statement, I’m always baffled by the number of people who never carry or have immediate access to a flashlight.

 When I was a kid, flashlights were large, cumbersome affairs.
 The standard flash light in our house was powered by two D cell batteries and weighed nearly a pound.
-That’s not something you are going to carry in your pocket.
+That’s not something you’re going to carry in your pocket.

 Today, thanks to nearly miraculous technological improvements, super-bright, light-weight flashlights are available at very affordable prices.

-For about three years I have been carrying a SureFire Stiletto flashlight on my person every day, all day.
+For about three years I have been carrying a SureFire Stiletto flashlight every day, all day.
 I probably pull it out of my pocket and use it three or four times a day.
-The Stiletto is rechargeable, has an LED output and has three settings; high, medium, and low for utility or reading.
+The Stiletto is rechargeable, has an LED output and three brightness settings; high, medium, and low for utility or reading.
 The Surefire Tactician is also an excellent tactical flashlight.

 Many years ago I was in a hotel overseas and the power went out.
 Walking through the hallway with my flashlight in hand, people kept coming up to me and asking what was going on and what they should do.

-I realized at that moment that, in the dark, the person with the light is perceived to be in charge.
+I realized that, in the dark, the person with the light is perceived to be in charge.
 To the average person, the man with the bright light must be a policeman or security or someone in charge.

 During another occasion, while walking to my hotel late one night, my friends and I were accosted by an overly aggressive street person.
 In seconds it became obvious that he wanted money and would not take no for an answer.

 In my left hand was a very bright LED light.
 I shined it directly in his face and said “No!”
-Instantly his demeanor changed.
+His demeanor instantly changed.
 He spun on his heels and disappeared down an alley.
-That light might have saved his life as he was seemingly prepared to commit a strong arm robbery.
+That light might have saved his life as he was seemingly prepared to commit a strongarm robbery.

-As an armed citizen, you understand that you cannot just dial 911 and wait helplessly for the pros to arrive.
+As an armed citizen, you understand that you can’t just dial 911 and wait helplessly for the pros to arrive.
+Especially in these days of defunded police departments.
 A lethal attack will be over long before the police have time to arrive.